wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-05-15_SDWAN_GettingStarted.md

 ### Add user

-Adding users is done through sending a POST request to the `/dataservice/admin/user` API.
+Adding users to an existing group is done through sending a POST request to the `/dataservice/admin/user` API.
 Note the capital N in userName in the JSON body (if spelled wrong, the user will not be added).

 ![sdwan](/images/2020-06-01-8.png)